Ask Away...

 How does the Wheaton in Chicago experience relate to the Urban Studies major and minor?

 While Wheaton in Chicago is open to all Wheaton students of any major, it is required of students pursuing the Urban Studies major or minor.
-In fact, students who complete the Wheaton in Chicago program need only one additional two credit course after returning to campus in order to complete the Urban Studies minor.
+In fact, students who complete the Wheaton in Chicago program need only one additional four credit course (URBN 114 Social Life of Cities) in order to fulfill the Urban Studies minor.

 I’m not an Urban Studies major.
 Is this program for me?